 Automating regulatory compliance in the upstream oil and gas sector of Ghana

 This project originated as part of the PhD work of my student Joseph Anim.
-It leverages Semantic Web technologies for compliance checking in Ghana's upstream petroleum industry, focusing on local content and participation governed by the Petroleum (Local Content and Local Participation) Regulations.
-The research demonstrates that Semantic Web technologies are highly effective in automating documentary compliance checking, particularly through the use of SHACL-SPARQL for legal reasoning.
+It applies Semantic Web technologies to compliance checking in Ghana's upstream petroleum industry, focusing on local content and participation as governed by the Petroleum (Local Content and Local Participation) Regulations.
+The research demonstrates that Semantic Web technologies are highly effective for automating documentary compliance checks.
+Results have been presented in [Anim et al. 2024].

-This research pioneers efforts to apply advanced Semantic Web technologies to real-world legal compliance challenges, providing a scalable and efficient solution for Ghana's upstream petroleum industry and potentially other regulatory domains.
-The work has since received funding through the ESRC Impact Accelerator Account to begin discussions with the Ghana Petroleum Commission, with the goal of scaling up the web application for industrial use.
+This research represents a pioneering effort to apply advanced Semantic Web technologies to real-world legal compliance challenges, providing a scalable and efficient solution for Ghana's upstream petroleum industry and potentially for other regulatory domains.
+The work has since received funding through the ESRC Impact Accelerator Account to initiate discussions with the Ghana Petroleum Commission.